taraw28/ling567-22wi-bcj/README.md

 ### Phenomena
 ### Questions
 - different ways of asking questions:
-  - polar interrogatives
-     - use either a free question word _nganyji_ or a clitic.
-They may also be marked with intonation alone.
+  - polar interrogatives:there are three ways to form polar questions using morphological material.
+The first is by using the interrogative particle _nganyji_.
+The particle usually appears first in the clause.
+This particle questions the proposition in the clause as a whole.
        - Ex(s) for a free question word _nganyji_ :
      ```
     Source: a:618
     Vetted: t
     Judgement: g
     Phenomena: q
-    Nganyji minjalagal jiyirr ooldoobal?
     **Nganyji** mi-n-jala-gal jiy-irr ooldoobal
     NGANYJI 2-TR-see-REC.PST 2M.POSS-3A things
     `Did you see your things?’